Zabolekar/acordes/README.md

 - with three notes: C, Cm
 - with four notes: C7, CM7, Cm7, CmM7

-If octave numbers are presrnt in the tuning, the notes in the output are colored so that notes of the same color form a non-inverted chord.
+If octave numbers are present in the tuning, the notes in the output are colored so that notes of the same color form a non-inverted chord.

 # Development